Configurational entropy and stability conditions of fermion and boson stars: Hydrodynamic equilibrium and analytical solutions

 \begin{itemize} \item \textbf{Schwarzschild solution}: In the case of the Schwarzschild interior solution, the density is constant throughout the star~\cite{Weinberg-72,Schutz-85}.
 The energy density and the pressure read as

 where $x=r/R$, $\beta=GM/Rc^2$ is the compactness of the star and ${\cal E}_{c}=\rho_c c^2$ is the central energy density.

-\item \textbf{Tolman VII solution}: The Tolman VII solution has been extensively employed in neutron star studies while its physical realization has been examined, very recently, in detail~\cite{Oppenheimer-39,Raghoonundun-2015}.
+\item \textbf{Tolman-VII solution}: The Tolman-VII solution has been extensively employed in neutron star studies while its physical realization has been examined, very recently, in detail~\cite{Oppenheimer-39,Raghoonundun-2015}.
 The stability of this solution has been examined by Negi {\it et al}.~\cite{Negi-1999,Negi-2001} and also confirmed in Ref.~\cite{Moustakidis-2017}.
 The energy density and the pressure read as~\cite{Moustakidis-2017}

 \end{itemize} In is worth mentioning that these solutions are applicable to any kind of compact object independently of the values of mass and radius.
 Consequently, they are suitable in studying any kind of massive or supramassive object which the hydrodynamic stability obeys to TOV equations.
 In any case, useful insight can be gained by the use of analytical solutions concerning both the qualitative and quantitative behavior of CE as a function of central density $\rho_c$.